Andrew Lewis (soldier)

-Andrew Lewis (October 9, 1720 – September 26, 1781) was an Irish-born American pioneer, surveyor, military officer and politician in Colonial Virginia and during the American Revolutionary War.
-A colonel of militia during the French and Indian War, and brigadier general in the American Revolutionary War, his most famous victory was the Battle of Point Pleasant in Dunmore's War in 1774, although he also drove Lord Dunmore's forces from Norfolk and Gwynn's Island in 1776.
+Andrew Lewis (October 9, 1720 – September 26, 1781) was an Irish-born American surveyor, military officer and politician.
+Born in County Donegal, he moved with his family to the British colony of Virginia at a young age.
+A colonel in the Virginia militia during the French and Indian War, and brigadier general in the American Revolutionary War, his most famous victory was the Battle of Point Pleasant in Dunmore's War in 1774, although he also drove Lord Dunmore's forces from Norfolk and Gwynn's Island in 1776.
 He also helped found Liberty Hall (later Washington and Lee University) in 1776.

-Early and family life
+Early life

-Lewis was born in County Donegal, Ireland, to Col. John Lewis (d.
-1762) and his wife Margaret Lynn.
-In 1732 John Lewis, having killed his landlord in an altercation, fled to Virginia with his sons Andrew and Thomas.
-They became among the first settlers in then vast western Augusta County, John Lewis having received a large land grant before emigrating.
+Andrew Lewis was born in County Donegal, Ireland on October 9, 1720.
+His parents were John Lewis and his wife, the former Margaret Lynn.
+Circa 1729, John fled across the Atlantic Ocean to the British colony of Pennsylvania with at least his older sons and perhaps 30 retainers after killing the family's landlord, Sir Mungo Campbell, in an altercation.
+By 1732, his wife had also emigrated to the colony, where she gave birth to their youngest son, Charles.
+The Lewis' settled in the upper end of the Shenandoah Valley in the colony of Virginia.
+Ultimately, her brother Charles remained in Ireland (presumably inheriting the family estate), while her brother Dr. William Lynn also emigrated to the Virginia colony, where he settled comfortably in the port city of Fredericksburg, where he died in 1757.